Mainak-Das/innsi8hts.ai/README.md

 # innsi8hts.ai - Hotel Reviews Sentiment Analyser

-Welcome to our **Hotel Sentiment Analysis** project!
-This repository contains all the necessary components to scrape, analyze, predict and summarise sentiments from hotel reviews.
+Welcome to this **Hotel Sentiment Analysis** project!
+This repository contains all the necessary components to scrape, analyze, predict & summarise sentiments from hotel reviews.

 ## 🚀 Project Overview